 “They all exhibit the true tendencies of their elements, in their best and most honest ways.
 It gives an added resonance to their heroism; not only are they restoring the world away from an oppressive force, but their examples will set the standards for their elements and their nations, should they succeed.”

 The older generation also plays a pivotal role in affecting societal change.
-Members of the White Lotus, a clandestine society that seeks to transcend the divisions between the four nations, offer guidance and serve as mentors for the younger generation.
+Members of the White Lotus, a clandestine society that seeks to transcend the divisions between the four nations, offer guidance for the younger generation.
 They come from different backgrounds, but all are inspired to act through the deeds of the young protagonists.

 Finally, there is Iroh, the wise man of the Avatar world.
 Beneath his calm and friendly demeanor is a man experienced in both the physical and spiritual world.
 Like the other members of the White Lotus, he demonstrates a genuine appreciation and wonder for other cultures, understanding that true wisdom comes from having an open mind and a humble relationship with the world.
 He is a guide to all that he meets.
 In his brief meeting with Toph, he gently reminds her that there is no shame in accepting help from loved ones (The Chase).
 In his brief conversation with Aang, he praises the young Avatar’s maturity in pursuing happiness and love over perfection and power (The Crossroads of Destiny).
 He even helps his would-be mugger to make a fresh start in life (Tales of Ba Sing Se).